Sylius/Sylius/CONFLICTS.md

 This document explains why certain conflicts were added to `composer.json` and references related issues.

+- `symfony/password-hasher": "^6.0`:

+  Symfony in version 5.3 change password hashing logic, and in version 6.0 they removed BC layer

  - `doctrine/doctrine-bundle:2.3.0`:

    This version makes Gedmo Doctrine Extensions fail (tree and position behaviour mostly).